giantswarm/envctl/docs/development.md

 ### Service Manager (`internal/managers`)

-The Service Manager is responsible for the basic lifecycle management of services (port forwards and MCP servers).
+The Service Manager is responsible for the basic lifecycle management of services (port forwards, MCP servers, and K8s connections).
 It provides a simple, dependency-agnostic interface for starting and stopping services.

 **Key Responsibilities:**
 - Starting batches of services